Thompson Sampling with a Mixture Prior: ALGORITHM

-As a consequence of the above, TS with a mixture prior can be implemented efficiently for many problems of interest.
-The resulting algorithm, \mts (see \cref{alg:ts}), uses incremental posterior updates.
-We note that it is a special case of algorithm \mmts proposed by \citet{latent_bandits_revisited} for latent bandits, where all conditional models adopt the same parameter space, inducing our mixture posterior.
-This additional structure is important, as it allows us to analyze concentration of the mixture posterior in \cref{sec:analysis}, a key distinction from \citet{latent_bandits_revisited}.
+Based on the above, TS with a mixture prior can be implemented efficiently for many problems of interest.
+The resulting algorithm, \mts (\cref{alg:ts}), uses incremental posterior updates.
+In the bandit setting, our algorithm is an instance of \mmts \citep{latent_bandits_revisited} for latent bandits.
+Since \mts has a mixture prior, all model parameters live in the same parameter space, a key difference from \citet{latent_bandits_revisited} that allows us to analyze the concentration of the mixture posterior.
+In addition, we extend \mts to RL in \cref{sec:rl}.

-\section{Bayes Regret Analysis}
+\section{BAYES REGRET ANALYSIS}

 In this section, we prove a Bayes regret bound with a mixture prior.
 In \cref{sec:proof_sketch}, we provide a general analysis outline for \mts.
-We specialize it to contextual linear bandits in \cref{sec:lin_bandit}.
+We specialize it to contextual linear bandits in \cref{sec:lin_bandit} and extend it to RL in \cref{sec:rl}.

+Bandit algorithms with latent variables are rare, and often lack a regret bound.
+The key step in our analysis is a novel construction of confidence intervals around latent variables.
+This is challenging because the latent variables are unobserved.
+Our analysis outline can be applied to any model, simply by specifying the confidence intervals.
+This shows the modularity and generality of our approach.